-Preferably, this is raw, organic liver from grass-fed cows.
-But even cooked liver has its benefits.
-You can grate frozen liver and mash it into egg yolks to spoon feed it to baby.
+Preferably, this is raw, organic liver from grass-fed cows, but even cooked liver has its benefits.
+You can grate liver that has been frozen for at least 14 days (to kill any pathogens) and mash it into egg yolks to spoon feed it to baby.
 As soon as my babies demonstrated an interest in spooning their own foods (usually around 10-15 months), I set them loose with soft liver patés and braunsweiger.

 Small amounts of grated, raw organic liver may be added occasionally to the egg yolk after six months.
 This imitates the practice of African mothers who chew liver before giving it to their infants as their first food.
 Liver is rich in iron, the one mineral that tends to be low in mother’s milk possibly because iron competes with zinc for absorption. (source)